 State Sen. Roland Gutierrez (D-San Antonio), a parent of one of the victims and a law enforcement source all confirmed the report to Nexstar earlier Friday evening as well.

-Maldonado is the first DPS official to be terminated in response to the mass shooting, which left 19 children and two teachers dead.
+Maldonado is the first DPS official to be given termination papers in response to the mass shooting, which left 19 children and two teachers dead.
 He was later given the option to retire in lieu of termination.

 Previously-released body camera footage from a Uvalde city police officer shows Maldonado was on scene at Robb Elementary School within minutes after the gunman entered the building.
 Maldonado is seen on Sgt.
 Eduardo Canales’ bodycam video as early as 11:37 a.m.
 According to DPS’ timeline of events, the gunman entered the school through a west door at 11:33 a.m.